SWI-Prolog/packages-http/examples/README.md

 	allows to specify options. tm/0 provides a graphical display of the runing threads.
 See source-file.

-	$ demo_xpce.pl :
-	Run XPCE-based event-driven server.
-Requires XPCE.
-Use ?- server(3000). to start the server at port 3000.

-	$ demo_inetd :
-	To install this, adjust the first line of this file to point to the installed Prolog executable and add the following line to /etc/inetd.conf (adjust as needed):

-	4001 stream tcp nowait nobody /usr/sbin/tcpd /usr/lib/pl-5.1.4/library/http/demo/demo_inetd

 ## Unix services demo:

 	$ demo_daemon.pl :